elmahio/documentation/docs/logging-to-elmah-io-from-microsoft-extensions-logging.md

 [TOC]

-Microsoft.Extensions.Logging is a common logging abstraction from Microsoft, much like log4net and Serilog.
-Microsoft.Extensions.Logging started as a new logging mechanism for ASP.NET Core but now acts as a logging framework for all sorts of project types.
+Microsoft.Extensions.Logging is both a logging framework itself and a logging abstraction on top of other logging frameworks like log4net and Serilog.

 Start by installing the [Elmah.Io.Extensions.Logging](https://www.nuget.org/packages/Elmah.Io.Extensions.Logging/) package: